-- If the allegation is substantiated and the individual is dismissed or the school ceases to use their services, or the individual resigns or otherwise ceases to provide their services, the case manager and the school's personnel adviser will discuss with the LADO whether to make a referral to the DBS for consideration of whether inclusion on the barred lists is required. - If the individual concerned is a member of teaching staff, the investigating officer and CEO will discuss with the LADO whether to refer the matter to the Teacher Regulation Agency (formerly NCTL) to consider prohibiting the individual from teaching.
+If the allegation is substantiated and the individual is dismissed or the school ceases to use their services, or the individual resigns or otherwise ceases to provide their services, the case manager and the school's personnel adviser will discuss with the LADO whether to make a referral to the DBS for consideration of whether inclusion on the barred lists is required.
+If they think that the individual has engaged in conduct that has harmed (or is likely to harm) a child, or if they think the person otherwise poses a risk of harm to a child, they must make a referral to the DBS.

+If the individual concerned is a member of teaching staff, the investigating officer and CEO will discuss with the LADO whether to refer the matter to the Teacher Regulation Agency (formerly NCTL) to consider prohibiting the individual from teaching.